Why Western Digital Is About To Stop The Toshiba Memory Sale

 The Hynix factor

-Make no mistake about this – Hynix’s participation is a major problem for Toshiba.
+Make no mistake about this - Hynix’s (OTC:HXSCF) participation is a major problem for Toshiba.
 How big?
 Toshiba has left Hynix out of not just one, but two press releases referencing the INCJ bidding consortium.

 Toshiba’s rationale is that Hynix is simply a loan provider and will not be receiving voting rights.
 How absurd is that?
 The open secret is that, while Hynix seems to be currently hiding behind Bain Capital in the consortium, the company is pushing for a bigger role in the future.